-These inspections are called by different names, but all of them serve the same purpose.
-The purpose is to ensure that the food business is compliant with the food safety laws in place in order to protect the health of the end consumer.
+These inspections ensure that the meat production business is compliant with the food safety laws in place to protect the health of the end consumer.

-What Should My Business Focus on to Pass Inspections?
+What Should My Meat Processing Plant Focus on to Pass Inspections?

-It is also critical for the staff to be aware of all the safety protocols, as these will help prevent foodborne illnesses.
-These food safety protocols will also ensure the safety of the food by following the highest standards, and also help the business grow through excellent customer ratings and increased consumer acceptance as well.
+It is also critical for the staff to be aware of all the safety protocols as well, as these will help prevent foodborne illnesses.
+These food safety protocols will also ensure the safety of the meat by following the highest standards, and also help the plant grow through excellent customer ratings and increased consumer acceptance as well.

-What Will Happen If My Food Business Will Fail the Food Inspections?
+What Will Happen If My Meat Production Plant Fails the Food Inspections?

-After the food inspection has been carried out, the business will receive a food inspector report listing, which will include all of the negative and positive aspects that were identified during your inspection.
+After the food safety inspections have been carried out, your meat processing plant will receive a food health inspector report listing, which will include all of the negative and positive aspects that were identified during the inspection.

 Your violations will be explained to you in the report, and you will be given a time frame to complete the requirements by improvement.